Engee documentation

 In [ ]:

-lr = 1e-4 # Скорость обучения (learning rate)
+lr = 1e-4 # Learning rate

 Creating datasets

-First of all, it is necessary to prepare data for network training.
+First of all, it is necessary to prepare the data for network training.
 It is necessary to perform and construct a continuous wavelet transform for the signals in order to obtain its time-frequency characteristics.
 The wavelets are "compressed" to localize short-term bursts with high temporal accuracy, and "stretched" to capture smooth changes in the signal structure.

 Auxiliary function save_wavelet_images obtains a continuous wavelet transform (CWT) For each radar signal, it converts the result into a format compatible with computer vision models and saves the spectrograms as images.